solliancenet/microsoft-postgresql-developer-guide/05_AI/Samples/05-08-AI-Basics/README.md

 ### Task 3: Review the objects contained within the `azure_ai` extension

 Reviewing the objects within the `azure_ai` extension can provide a better understanding of its capabilities.
-In this task, you inspect the various schemas, user-defined functions (UDFs), and composite types added to the database by the extension.
+In this task, the various schemas, user-defined functions (UDFs), and composite types added to the database by the extension will be reviewed.

-1. You can use the [`\dx` meta-command](https://www.postgresql.org/docs/current/app-psql.html#APP-PSQL-META-COMMAND-DX-LC) from the `psql` command prompt to list the objects contained within the extension.
+1. Use the [`\dx` meta-command](https://www.postgresql.org/docs/current/app-psql.html#APP-PSQL-META-COMMAND-DX-LC) from the `psql` command prompt to list the objects contained within the extension.

     ```psql
     \dx+ azure_ai